-The desire for more multi modal transportation options within the Montachusett Region has increase significantly over the past few years.
+The desire for more multi modal transportation options within the Montachusett Region has increased significantly over the past few years.
 More people are seeing the value in having these types of transportation options and are also advocating for the development of new, safer, bicycle and pedestrian facilities throughout the region.
 Programs such as Complete Streets and Safe Routes to School are gaining support from our communities -

-- Complete Streets 17 out of 22 communities have approved policies, and 8 have received funding for multi modal projects - Safe Routes to School 16 out of 22 communities are partners with the program
+- Complete Streets 19 out of 22 communities have approved policies, one is registered, and 15 have received funding for multi modal projects - Safe Routes to School 18 out of 22 communities are partners with the program.